DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we explore how to assign a segment to each bit of the watermark for embedding and design DERMARK, which introduces negligible additional overhead while meeting the dynamic embedding requirements and ensuring robustness against text editing.
-Comprehensive experiments on watermark capacity, efficiency, and robustness demonstrate that our approach provides a practical solution for multi-bit watermark embedding.
+In this work, we investigate strategies for dynamically assigning text segments to individual watermark bits and propose DERMARK, a lightweight framework that satisfies dynamic embedding requirements with negligible overhead.
+Extensive experiments on watermark capacity, efficiency, and robustness demonstrate that DERMARK provides a practical and effective solution for multi-bit watermark embedding.